-Date Summary of Updates Jan Tables were updated to reflect the announcement of the 2021 Target Weights and Commodity Index 2020 Multipliers (CIMs).
-Nov Appendix O & P: Effective January 2, 2021, Low Sulpfur Gas Oil become part of the petroleum 2020 complex for capped indices.
-Jan 2020 Tables were updated to reflect the announcement of the 2020 Target Weights and Commodity Index Jan Multipliers (CIMs).
-Tables were updated to reflect the announcement of the 2019 Target Weights and Commodity Index 2019 Multipliers (CIMs).
+Date Summary of Updates Jan 2020 Tables were updated to reflect the announcement of the 2020 Target Weights and Commodity Index Multipliers (CIMs).
+Jan 2019 Tables were updated to reflect the announcement of the 2019 Target Weights and Commodity Index Multipliers (CIMs).
 Dec 2018 The index methodology and tables were updated to reflect the announcement of the 2019 Target Weights with the inclusion of Low Sulphur Gas Oil.
 Appendix S (Bloomberg Commodity Index Policies and Procedures) was updated to include additional language pertaining to index data and reviews, limitations of the index, and administrator transparency.
 Jan 2018 Appendix I: Effective January 2, 2018, the TOIS fixing was replaced with the SARON (Swiss Average Rate Overnight) fixing for the calculation of all BCOM Swiss franc daily-hedged total return indices.
 Tables were updated to reflect the announcement of the 2018 Target Weights and Commodity Index Multipliers (CIMs).
 Oct 2017 Section 2.3 & Section 2.4: The calendar year cycle for price and volume used to calculate the Commodity Liquidity Percentages (CLP) and Commodity Production Percentages (CPP) will change to August-July from January-December.
 Section 2.4: The source for world sugar production changed to the USDA Sugar and Sweeteners Yearbook from the ISO Sugar Yearbook.
 Jul 2017 Appendix R ('Bloomberg Commodity Index Policies and Procedures') became Appendix S. The new Appendix R ('Calculation of the Bloomberg Commodity Leveraged and Inverse Indices') was added to reflect the 22 June 2017 launch of the Bloomberg Leveraged and Inverse Indices.
 Appendix O ('Calculation of the Bloomberg ex-Ag & Livestock Capped Indices') 15/30 Index Family names and codes were updated to reflect the 6 July 2017 launch of the Bloomberg ex-Agriculture & Livestock 15/30 Capped Forward Indices.
 May 2017 Appendix O ('Calculation of the Bloomberg ex-Ag & Livestock Capped Indices') was updated to reflect the 28 April 2017 launch of the Bloomberg ex-Agriculture & Livestock 15/30 Capped 3 Month Forward Index.
 On 12 May 2017, the name of the 'Bloomberg Commodity ex-Agriculture & Livestock Capped Index' was changed to 'Bloomberg ex-Agriculture and Livestock 20/30 Capped Index'.
 Apr 2017 Appendix H ('Individual Subindex Calculations') and Table 9 ('Bloomberg Commodity Index Contract Calendar') were updated to include Palladium and reflect the 31 March 2017 launch of the Palladium Subindex.
 Appendix O ('Calculation of the Bloomberg ex-Ag & Livestock Capped Indices') was updated with new index family names and tickers to reflect the 3 April 2017 launch of the BCOM ex-Agriculture & Livestock Capped Forward Indices.